-Variable spot prices, time-of-use tariffs and variable grid tariffs provide incentives for small-scale demand to adjust the time or quantity of electricity they consume to the needs of the power system.
+Variable spot prices, time-of-use (ToU) tariffs and variable grid tariffs provide incentives for small-scale demand to adjust the time or quantity of electricity they consume to the needs of the power system.
 When end user prices vary depending on the balance between demand and generation, demand response can address adequacy.
 If prices vary depending on the time of day or limitations in the grid, demand response could help congestion management.
 Although the spot prices are decided on an hourly basis in the day-ahead market, the end user price is also influenced by grid tariffs.
 Some projects examine the response to variable / dynamic spot prices, others focus on ToU tariffs.
 Most projects consider small-scale residential demand, whereas some also consider service buildings and EV charging.

 Components & enablers

 - Providing customers with information about their consumption and prices